 Pro’s

-- Actually point’s north (when needle not stuck)
+- Actually points north (when the needle isn’t stuck)

 - Easy to find in almost every Dollar Tree